Yazidism: Tawûsî Melek

 Melek Taûs, the Peacock Angel.
 This emblem features Tawûsê Melek in the center, the Sumerian diĝir on the left, and the domes above Sheikh 'Adī's tomb on the right.

 Tawûsî Melek depicted as a peacock inside the display case on the grave of a Yazidi believer, cemetery of the Yazidi community in Hanover.

-The Yazidis believe in a divine Triad.
-The original, hidden God of the Yazidis is considered to be remote and inactive in relation to his creation, except to contain and bind it together within his essence.
-His first emanation is Melek Taûs (Tawûsî Melek), the Peacock Angel, who functions as the ruler of the world.
-The second hypostasis of the divine Triad is the Sheikh 'Adī.
-The third is Sultan Ezid.
+The Yazidis believe in a divine triad.
+The supreme, hidden God of the Yazidis is considered to be remote and inactive in relation to his creation, except to contain and bind it together within his essence.
+His first emanation is Melek Taus, the "Peacock Angel", who functions as the ruler of the world.
+The second hypostasis of the divine triad is the Sheikh Adi ibn Musafir, and the third is Sultan Ezid.
 These are the three hypostases of the one God.
-The identity of these three is sometimes blurred, with Sheikh 'Adī considered to be a manifestation of Tawûsî Melek and vice versa; the same also applies to Sultan Ezid.
-Yazidis are called Miletê Tawûsî Melek ("the nation of Tawûsî Melek").
+The identity of these three is sometimes blurred, with ibn Musafir considered to be a manifestation of and vice versa; the same also applies to Sultan Ezid.
+Yazidis are called ('the nation of ').

-Muslims and Christians have erroneously associated and identified the Peacock Angel with their own conception of the unredeemed evil spirit Satan, a misconception which has incited centuries of violent religious persecution of the Yazidis as "devil-worshippers".
+Muslims and Christians have erroneously associated and identified the Peacock Angel with their own conception of the unredeemed evil spirit Satan, a misconception that has incited centuries of violent religious persecution of the Yazidis as "devil-worshippers".
 Persecution of Yazidis has continued in their home communities within the borders of modern Iraq.

-Yazidis, however, believe Tawûsî Melek is not a source of evil or wickedness.
+Yazidis, however, believe is not a source of evil or wickedness.
 They consider him to be the leader of the archangels, not a fallen angel.

 The Yazidis of Kurdistan have been called many things, most notoriously 'devil-worshippers', a term used both by unsympathetic neighbours and fascinated Westerners.
 This sensational epithet is not only deeply offensive to the Yazidis themselves, but quite simply wrong.
-Non-Yazidis have associated Melek Taûs with Shaitan (Islamic/Arab name) or Satan, but Yazidis find that offensive and do not actually mention that name.
+Non-Yazidis have associated with (Islamic/Arab name) or Satan, but Yazidis find that offensive and do not actually mention that name.